Niels-Henning Orsted Pedersen Day

 May 27, 1946 – April 19, 2005

-Bassist Niels-Henning Orsted Pedersen was born May 27, 1946 on the Danish island of Zealand.
+Bassist Niels-Henning Ørsted Pedersen was born on May 27, 1946, on the Danish island of Zealand.

-By 15 he was already accompanying top musicians and by 17 he had to say no to an invitation to join the Count Basie Orchestra because he was too young.
+By the age of 15, he was already accompanying top musicians, and at 17, he had to decline an invitation to join the Count Basie Orchestra because he was too young.

-As a member of the Jazzhus Montmartre in Copenhagen he backed Sonny Rollins, Dexter Gordon, Rahsaan Roland Kirk, Stan Getz, and Bill Evans.
-He played in other Danish venues with Bud Powell, Count Basie, Roy Eldridge, Dizzy Gillespie, Jackie McLean, and Ella Fitzgerald.
+As a member of Jazzhus Montmartre in Copenhagen, he backed Sonny Rollins, Dexter Gordon, Rahsaan Roland Kirk, Stan Getz, and Bill Evans.
+He also played in other Danish venues with Bud Powell, Count Basie, Roy Eldridge, Dizzy Gillespie, Jackie McLean, and Ella Fitzgerald.

-Celebrated Danish jazz bassist, Niels-Henning Orsted Pedersen formed his first group “Jazzkvintet 60” during his early teens in 1960 and had his debut performance at Jazzhus Montmartre in Copenhagen on New Year’s Eve 1961.
+Celebrated Danish jazz bassist Niels-Henning Ørsted Pedersen formed his first group, “Jazzkvintet 60,” during his early teens in 1960 and had his debut performance at Jazzhus Montmartre in Copenhagen on New Year’s Eve 1961.

-Niels-Henning Orsted Pedersen was well known for jazz arrangements of traditional Danish folk songs and was awarded the Nordic Council Music Prize in 1991.
+Niels-Henning Ørsted Pedersen was well-known for his jazz arrangements of traditional Danish folk songs and was awarded the Nordic Council Music Prize in 1991.

-Niels-Henning Orsted Pedersen performs a Danish folksong accompanied by Kenny Drew in 1973.
+Niels-Henning Ørsted Pedersen performs a Danish folksong accompanied by Kenny Drew in 1973.